Shoover1/OpenItemAnalysis/README.md

 User districts may wish to consult the included 'sample_student_response' and 'sample_student_demographics' files for a template to match their own files against (note: these are dummy files to demonstrate a template; all values were randomly generated).
 The introductory commentary for each script file also includes greater detail regarding the files required for analysis.

-# Script Overviews and Outputs
+# File Overviews and Outputs
-This section details the file outputs for each R script included in this repository.
+This section describes each file included in this repository, including the outputs associated with script files.
+District users unfamiliar with using R should scroll to the bottom of this readme for step-by-step instructions on setting up a computer to conduct item analysis using the files in this repository.

 **PPSItemAnalysis.R**